JetBrains/kotlin/compiler/testData/diagnostics/ReadMe.md

 ### 4. LANGUAGE

 This directive lets you enable or disable certain language features.
 Language features are named as enum entries of the class `LanguageFeature`.
-Each feature can be enabled with `+` or disabled with `-`.
+Each feature can be enabled with `+`, disabled with `-`, or enabled with warning with `warn:`.

 #### Usage:

     // !LANGUAGE: -TopLevelSealedInheritance

     // !LANGUAGE: +TypeAliases -LocalDelegatedProperties

+    // !LANGUAGE: warn:Coroutines

 ### 5. API_VERSION